chriswoojinlee/lol-encounters/README.md

-# lol-stats
+# lol-encounters

-A Java web application that retrieves player stats so that you can climb in League of Legends Ranked Solo/Duo queue better
+A Java web application for LoL that scans a ranked solo/duo queue lobby and checks whether you have played with or against any players in that lobby in the past, and if so, displays any applicable match history

-- Enter a username to see a detailed overview of a player
+- Enter a username to see a detailed overview of your account's ranked solo/duo queue stats
-- Copy and paste in a ranked solo/duo queue lobby to the app to receive a brief overview of all other players in that lobby and see which players you have previously played with
+- Then, copy and paste in a ranked solo/duo queue lobby to the app to receive a brief overview of all other players in that lobby and see which players you have previously played with